Shalom Suniula

 Shalom Suniula (born June 5, 1988) is a former rugby league and rugby union player, who played for the Seattle Seawolves in Major League Rugby (MLR), and for the United States national rugby sevens team.

 He played rugby union for the United States Eagles XV's, USA Sevens, and at club level for Belmont Shore RFC, as a scrum-half or fly-half.
 His brothers Andrew and Roland Suniula also played rugby for the U.S.

 Suniula previously played representative level rugby league for the New Zealand Junior Kiwis national rugby league team, and at club level for Souths Logan Magpies.

 Suniula was a talented play maker who was known for his dangerous side step.
-On August 5, 2021 he confirmed his retirement to a decorated rugby career at the age of 33 after winning international honors for the USA and two Major League Rugby titles.
+On August 5, 2021, he confirmed his retirement to a decorated rugby career at the age of 33 after winning international honors for the US and two Major League Rugby titles.
 He joined older brothers Andrew and Roland in retirement.